Starting a business can bring up a whole mixture of emotions – it can be exciting, scary, and often at least a little bit confusing.

 These are either the standard ‘C’ corporation, the small business ‘S’ corporation, or the benefit ‘B’ corporation.
 The C corporation is the classic structure for the majority of successful U.S. companies.

-Corporations are able to switch from C to S and back again, however, this isn’t allowed often; the IRS has strict rules and guidelines when it comes to how and when these switches can be made.
+Corporations can switch from C to S and back again, however, this isn’t allowed often; the IRS has strict rules and guidelines when it comes to how and when these switches can be made.

 A corporation is the most complex business structure.
 If you’re starting a small business and are working either on your own or with a small team, then it probably isn’t the right option for you.